Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 So, we changed how we did the music.
 At first in Season 1, we had a slate of music done, and then we crossfaded between them, but there was too much progression in it.
 It swells up and blah, blah, blah built-in, which at first was great because it was built to last at the standard runtime.
 But unfortunately, as things went on, we ended up having to bend and stretch and scrape it, and crossfade so much that actually became a headache.

-But later seasons, are a bit more static drones.
+But later seasons are a bit more static drones.
 So they're not as complex, but they don't have the progression.
-But for Jane Prentiss and for The Piper, I got to use two of the tracks that we rarely get chance to use any more.
+But for Jane Prentiss and for The Piper, I got to use two of the tracks that we rarely get the chance to use any more.
 One, which has a real dirty sort of _[Alex makes a sort-of buzzing sound]_ to it.
 And the other one is the Creepy-1, because they all have these names where it was just like, Creepy-1, Threat-4!
 And Creepy-1 was just The Piper's tune, which is a sort of like, _[Alex makes a warbling ghost-like sound]_.
 And I just -- I miss the Season 1 ones.
 I occasionally have sneaked them in where I can, but for Season 5, they've just not really been appropriate.
 But I sneaked them in --

 #### JONNY